 Institute Services and Facilities

-The Institute does not provide accommodation for visiting fellows.
+The Institute does not provide accommodation for Mellon Fellows and Visitors.
 Like any major city, Toronto’s occupancy rates for rental housing vary considerably from year to year.
 It is best to plan well in advance of arrival on campus.

 The Institute is located on the campus of the University of St Michael's College.
-Visiting fellows interested in living in residence at the college should contact the Office of the Dean of Students to inquire about availability as soon as possible (telephone 416 926 7127).
-They should mention their affiliation with PIMS, as fellows will be given priority over outside residents.
+Mellon Fellows and Visitors interested in living in residence at the college should contact the Office of the Dean of Students to inquire about availability as soon as possible (telephone 416 926 7127).
+They should mention their affiliation with PIMS, as Mellon Fellows and Visitors will be given priority over outside residents.

 Useful information on residential accommodation may be found at the University of Toronto’s Off-Campus Housing site.
-Visiting fellows should also find useful the nonprofit site devoted to Ontario Tenants Rights, which provides information on tenants' legal rights, finding affordable housing, discrimination, and apartment security.
+Mellon Fellows and Visitors should also find useful the nonprofit site devoted to Ontario Tenants Rights, which provides information on tenants' legal rights, finding affordable housing, discrimination, and apartment security.
 In addition, the classified ads in local editions of The Toronto Star and The Globe and Mail can provide further assistance.

 BENEFITS AND SERVICES

 Please refer all questions relating to financial matters to the Treasurer, and enquiries regarding visas to the Registrar; contact information can be found on the Directory page of this website.
 General information about many issues of concern to non-Canadian residents, such as visas, UHIP (University Health Insurance Plan), child care, cost-of-living, income tax, etc may be found at the International Student Centre website.

 The Institute’s academic programmes are described in detail in the Academics section of this site.
 Please refer all enquiries regarding admission, requirements, academic meetings (including the Interdisciplinary Research Seminar), and issues of policy to the Registrar.